sushrutpatnaik/Employee-Scheduler/README.md

 # Employee-Scheduler
-Backend system for managing employee schedules in a retail store chain
+Design and implement core functionalities of a backend system for managing employee schedules in a retail store chain.